-The History & Evolution of Mental Health & Treatment
+History & Timeline of Mental Health and Addiction Treatment

 Mental Health Treatment in Ancient Times